 The Grammar Schools Entrance Test

-Registration to sit our Grammar School entrance test must be with us by the end of June, with the test itself usually taken in September.
-All relevant dates are advertised in local press, radio and on school websites nearer the time.
-Actual dates and registration details are usually made public in February and can be found on our website as well as the five grammar school websites.
+Applications to sit our Grammar School entrance test must be submitted by the end of June, with the test itself usually taken in September.
+All relevant dates can be found on our Grammar Schools page.

-Around 5,000 children sit our entrance test every year for our five free Grammar Schools, which means that unfortunately there are considerably more disappointments than successes, and we really do advise parents to be certain of their child’s ability before they register for the test.
+Around 6,000 children sit our entrance test every year for our six free Grammar Schools, which means that unfortunately there are considerably more disappointments than successes, and we really do advise parents to be certain of their child’s ability before they register for the test.
 Children should not be entered because tests are free, neither should they enter if they have little chance of success.

 General information about our Grammar School entrance test